BluaceBV/documentationbasefunctionality/topics/deferral-templates.md

 This manual describes how to set up and use the Base Functionality app.

 ## Deferral Templates
 In standard BC you already have the possibility to create deferral templates.
-Base Functionality has an extra possibility: **adjusted date formula**.
+Base Functionality has an extra possibility: **Adjusted date formula**.
 In this document we will explain the standard procedure and the adjusted date formula.

 ![Deferral Template](../images/deferral-templates/deferral-template.png)